nickeener/SARS-CoV-2/evolution/README.md

 ## Galaxy Workflow

 We have created a [Galaxy workflow](https://usegalaxy.org/u/nickeener/w/imported-imported-evolution-analysis-1) that will allow anyone to identify sites that may be under selection.
 It will take a reference and the start/end coordinates of a gene/orf of interest, excise the appropriate subsequence from the reference, then use pairwise alignments to find the corresponding homologous subsequences from a set of full genomes to be aligned (called "reads" here).
 Identical sequences will be compressed into a single sequence at this step.
 It will then perform a codon-aware MSA of those sequences with the reference sequence (this is all done by the tool Kc-Align).
 The resulting alignment is used to produce a phylogenetic tree file (.nhx) using IQ Tree.
-The alignment fasta and nhx file from IQ Tree are then fed to HYPHY tools (SLAC, FEL, MEME, PRIME) which will perform the actual selection analysis.
+The alignment fasta and nhx file from IQ Tree are then fed to HyPhy tools (SLAC, FEL, MEME, PRIME) which will perform the actual selection analysis.
 The alignment fasta is also given to TN93, which will calculate genetic distance using Tamura Nei 93 distance, allowing the level of diversity/divergence to be calculated.

 ### Inputs